Educational Initiative Introduction

 To achieve our educational goals, we are producing and nationally distributing a 30-minute wildlife-care and intervention documentary on ITO’s educational distribution network to educate a projected 20 million viewers across the country with expert advice about the importance of professional wildlife care, how to properly steward wildlife, and how to collaborate with wildlife care service providers.
 Alongside the episode, we are also developing and distributing corresponding classroom lesson plans, activities, and videos for educators to use as supplemental curriculum for elementary to high school students in classrooms and/or homes.

 1. The first goal will encourage public compassion and spread knowledge of the fragile relationship we have with the other inhabitants of our planet by sharing the critical importance of proper wildlife care as it affects: our public and individual safety, the well-being of individual wildlife, the protection of wildlife populations, biodiversity, and ultimately the health of the planet’s ecosystems.
-The documentary will also raise national awareness of the widely available private and public wildlife rehabilitation organizations and services by showcasing case stories and expert interviews from Fellow Mortals Wildlife Rehabilitation Hospital and the DNR who will authentically describe the services offered and how to properly utilize these services by making observations and calling for intervention advice.
-ITO’s audience will learn how these organizations offer 1-to-1 expert advice and free services to the public to educate individuals on the case-by-case procedures of wildlife care and intervention.
+The documentary will also nationally raise awareness of the available wildlife rehabilitation organizations and services by showcasing case stories and interviews from Fellow Mortals Wildlife Rehabilitation Hospital staff.
+The staff will authentically describe the services offered and how to properly utilize these services by making observations and calling for intervention advice.
+ITO’s audience will learn how wildlife-care organizations, like Fellow Mortals, offer 1-to-1 expert advice to educate individuals on the case-by-case procedures of wildlife care and intervention as well as offer free wildlife rehabilitation services.
 By creating national societal awareness of these invaluable organizations and the services they provide, the public will have access to the proper information needed to properly collaborate with professionals to rehabilitate wildlife in the case of injury or orphaned.

 2. The second goal will correct the spread of intervention misinformation by providing an extensive and chronological explanation of the Dos-and-Don’ts of wildlife care interaction through several “start-to-finish-how-to” case narratives to highlight common and critical cases of injured and orphaned wildlife.
 The episode and lesson content will highlight the following proper ways (Do’s) to collaborate with rehabilitation hospitals provide care for wildlife:

-- Research to find the number for your local wildlife rehabilitators and your state’s DNR wildlife management bureau
+- Research to find the number for your local wildlife rehabilitators professionals

-- Call an expert immediately and follow their advice
+- Call a rehabilitation expert immediately and follow their professional advice

-- Prepare by acquainting yourself with species common to your area and natural history
+- Prepare to be a wildlife first responder by acquainting yourself with the natural history and species common to your area

 The documentary will also address the following common misconceptions of wildlife care intervention (Don’ts) that create unsafe scenarios for humans and wildlife as well as reduce the effectiveness of wildlife hospitals to rehabilitate: